jannispaul/mmm/src/pages/recipes/burritos.md

 category:
   - maindishes
 tags:
+  - Mexikanisch
+  - Mexican
 ---

-Slice red onions and pickle in a small bowl with sugar and apple cider vinegar.
+1. Slice red onions and pickle in a small bowl with sugar and apple cider vinegar.
 Set aside until ready for serving.
-Cook meat to taste (z.B. sautee with onions and garlic, cumin, cayenne pepper). , Prepare ingredients and serve.
+2. Cook meat to taste (z.B. sautee with onions and garlic, cumin, cayenne pepper).
+3. Prepare ingredients and serve.